Aurelius84/ugc-sentiment/README.md

 # sentinews
 Machine built to monitor public opinion.
-Models based on `stacked LSTM`(three layers)  was trained by `written language` from blog and article.
+Models based on `bidirectial LSTM with attention`  was trained by `online ugc-comment` from 大众点评.

 ### Requirements
 - `Keras >= 2.0`
 - `tensorflow >= 1.1.0`
+- `h5py`
+- `matplotlib`
 - `jieba`
 - `PyYAML`
 - `python2.7`